 Ensure that these quotes are made at the right time after considering all the factors.

-5. Electrical Costs and Insulation
+5. Electrical costs and insulation

 Usually, a builders quote might cover the electrical wiring if its a new building.
 In case you are renovating an old building, it is imminent to check whether the cables are up to the new standards.
 The extra costs come where there is a relocation of the electrical point of attachments.
-You also need to discuss with the builder whether they charge the standard electrical fixtures.
+You also need to discuss with the building designers whether they charge the standard electrical fixtures.

 Insulation is another factor that most people tend to forget.
 Architects carefully design insulation to meet the climatic and personal requirements of the client.
 What you need to check is whether the builder has quoted for the exact same quality as mentioned by the architect or whether they have altered the specifications.

-6. Doors, Windows and Flyscreens
+6. Doors, windows and flyscreens

 Something as small a door handle could change the final quote.
 Builders usually exclude such things like door handles, latches, locks etc. A different team might do the joinery itself, but when it comes to such things people usually overlook, you will need to state them in the quote explicitly.